r2Nexus/EngineerCharacter/README.md

 ---

 ## Building
-- Place required libraries in the `lib/` folder
+- Place required dependencies in the `lib/` folder
 - Run **package** in the Maven tool window
 - Output: target/EngineerChar.jar